The Federal Solar Tax Credit

 What If My Tax Credit Is Worth More Than I Owe?

 Solar energy tax credits are not refundable, so you won’t receive a tax refund if your credit is worth more than what you owe in taxes.
-If there’s any leftover tax credit at the end of the year, it will be used the following year again.
+If there is any leftover tax credit at the end of the year, it will be used again the following year.

-For example, if you get a $5,500 tax credit for installing your solar panel system, but you only end up owing $4,000 in Federal Income Taxes, $1,500 worth of tax credits can be applied to next year’s taxes.
+For example, if you get a $5,500 tax credit for installing your solar panel system, but you only owe $4,000 in Federal Income Taxes, $1,500 worth of tax credits can be applied to next year’s taxes.
 You can carry forward the tax credit for up to five years.
-This is calculated based on your total liability.
+The amount carried forward is calculated based on your total liability.

 Federal Tax Credits for Nonprofit Organizations

 With the passing of the Inflation Reduction Act (IRA) of 2022, tax-exempt organizations can now take advantage of the non-residential federal tax credit through a direct pay option starting in the tax year of 2023.
-Until 2024, all systems will receive the tax credit, which is a direct payment of 30% of the installation cost, and this credit is available through 2032, then reduces to 26% in 2033 and 22% in 2034.
+Until 2024, all systems will receive the tax credit, a direct payment of 30% of the installation cost.
+This credit is available through 2032, then reduces to 26% in 2033 and 22% in 2034.

 What About State, Local, and Utility Incentives?